duaraghav8/utilbox/README.md

 # Utilbox

-Simple docker container with a bunch of packages to aid in CI and CD
+Docker container packed with Python and dependencies to facilitate running auxiliary scripts quickly.